Florida Court Records

 Searching for Civil Court Records

-• Searching with Calendar/Dockets: Most court clerks maintain a docket or calendar which provides information on pending cases.
-The docket contains the name of the defendant and plaintiff, as we as the courtroom where the case will be held and the case number.
+- Searching with Calendar/Dockets: Most court clerks maintain a docket or calendar which provides information on pending cases.
+The docket contains the name of the defendant and plaintiff, as well as the courtroom where the case will be held and the case number.
 Dockets are often organized by the names of the presiding judge.

 Are all Florida Civil Court Records Online?